w3c/wai-bcase/index.md

 {::options toc_levels="2,3" /}

--   This text will be replaced by the TOC.
+-   The TOC will replace this text.
 {:toc}

 {::nomarkdown}